 Now that July is here you know what that means: Vacations!
 Many people take vacations in July because it is right in the middle of the summer and it is a great time to relax with family and friends.
-If you are anything like me I am a bit of a workaholic.
-Life is about balance and this is something I have been working on.
 Even if your vacation is short take time to unwind and have fun.
 Here are my tips to make the most of your summer vacation:

 How to Make the Most of Your Summer Vacation:

 This tip may seem like common sense, but I will address it anyway.
 Sometimes we get so excited about our vacation that we forget to prepare.
 We might forget to send reminders to our labmates, boss, coworkers or other people that we need to notify.
 Check out Ph.D. comics (When to tell your advisor you’re going on vacation).
 A good way to remember what you need to do is to create lists.
 That way you will be able to enjoy all of your vacation and have things in order when you get back.

 Leave all of your worries, frustrations, and stresses out of your mind for the time that you are on vacation.
 Check out this Ph.D.
 Comics post (Vacation vs Stressed).
 Have you ever been on a vacation with someone and all they talked about was how they are so stressed and dreading going back to work?
 Don’t let this person be you.
 Use your vacation as a time to temporarily forget life’s stresses.
 This is how to take a true vacation inside and out.

 This is important, especially for my workaholics out there.
 The purpose of a vacation is to have time to relax, have fun and explore your vacation’s surroundings.
 If you are working you cannot enjoy your vacation to the maximum potential.
 Use your vacation time to completely escape from your work for a while.
 It will not hurt you.
 Your mind, body, and spirit will thank you for it.
 When you come back from your vacation you will be ready to get back to work!